Available with Spatial Analyst license.

 You do not need to follow the steps sequentially in the Suitability Modeler.
 Instead, they are accomplished through a back-and-forth, iterative decision-making process.
 In the Suitability Modeler, you will gain insight into the model by interacting with the panes, plots, and maps.
 You can use these to define the transformation methods, weights, and spatial requirements for locating the sites.

-The four general steps for creating a suitability model:
+The four general steps for creating a suitability model are as follows:

 - Determine and prepare the criteria data.